 In Greece a political party (Syriza) with an anti-austerity platform virtually identical to Corbyn’s won parliamentary elections in January 2015.
-Not content with the European Union as it stood, these naive optimists immediately set about negotiating with their [imaginary, it turned out] European allies to reform the union in a manner that would benefit ordinary Greeks and thereby set an example for similar improvements in the lot of European citizens throughout the continent.
-[Compare Corbyn’s statement above]
+Rebelling against the European Union as it stood, these naive optimists immediately set about negotiating with their (imaginary, it turned out) European allies to reform the Union in a manner that would benefit ordinary Greeks – and, moreover, set an example for similar improvements in the lot of European citizens throughout the Continent.

 What happened to Syriza?
 Well, if Corbyn doesn’t know, he should get out more.

-In the first place, contrary to expectation, it turned out that the Greeks did not have any allies.
+In the first place, contrary to expectation, it turned out that the Greeks did not have any allies at all in the EU.
 Not a single one among their 27 “partner” states.

-In the second place, the small-fry Greeks were unrealistically sanguine about the chances of “negotiating” on equal terms with the big boys of the European Union.
+In the second place, the small-fry Greeks of Syriza were unrealistically sanguine about the chances of “negotiating” on equal terms with the big boys of the European Union.

-…..the Syriza government seemed to believe that it would be welcomed with open arms at the negotiating table.
-They had only to talk to the eurocrats, demonstrate what good Europeans they were (by not wanting to leave the EU or abandon the euro), explain that, like any orthodox EU state, they were enthusiastic supporters of market-based economic growth – and the eurocrats would be bowled over with admiration and would give them whatever they wanted….
+The Syriza government seemed to believe that it would be welcomed with open arms at the negotiating table.
+They had only to talk to the Eurocrats, demonstrate what good Europeans they were (by not wanting to leave the EU or abandon the euro).
+Lying through their teeth, they had only to explain that, like any orthodox EU state, they were enthusiastic supporters of market-based economic growth – and the Eurocrats would be bowled over with admiration and would give them whatever they wanted….